 Organized and with an essay by MOMA’s highly-respected new Curator of Architecture and Design, Arthur Drexler, with the technical assistance of John Wheelock Freeman, the exhibition was mounted in the museum’s open central garden.
 Considering the practical difficulties in gathering ten remarkable cars in one place, it is startling that the show ran for only two-and-a-half weeks from September 15th to October 4, 1952.
 It was an important exhibition with outstanding cars by any measure, but since they were largely European designs and fairly expensive, the chosen cars were seldom to be found being driven on American roads – other than the Studebaker.
 Drexler’s essay is long on artistic theory, but short on practicality.

-Esquire, the magazine for men (June, 1954) illustrates the 10 cars in the MOMA garden with comments by American designed Raymond Loewy, notes described by the editor as “characterizations rather than critiques: a word in the great debate of the Ideal”.
+Esquire, the magazine for men (June, 1954) illustrates the 10 cars in the MOMA garden and provides comments by American designer Raymond Loewy, notes described by the editor as “characterizations rather than critiques: a word in the great debate of the Ideal”.
 Loewy wrote, “Bertone MG, 1952.
 In this model, the beloved roadster has been equipped with Italian coachwork, providing protection and space favored by U.S. family-type cars.
 The familiar MG grille is retained, with the front bumper not too well integrated with the over-all design.
 The front-fender silhouette seems swollen, but this is counterbalanced by admirable details of the windshield set, as well as the healthy “kicked-in” look of the rear, which compactly suggests forward motion.
-Wheels, flush with body, are a clean, racy feature.”, the
+Wheels, flush with body, are a clean, racy feature.”

 Cunningham C-4 (USA, coachwork by Carrozeria Alfredo Vignale, Turin, Italy)

 Lancia Aurelia GT (Italy, coachwork by Carrozeria Pinin Farina, Turin, Italy)